Deadlock (video game): Development

 Deadlock is being developed by Valve in the Source 2 video game engine.
 Its development allegedly started in 2018.
-In October 2022, Valve registered a trademark for Neon Prime, with video game journalists suggesting that it could be a new video game from the developer.
-A data miner revealed that the game was potentially helmed by IceFrog, the developer of Dota 2, as part of the Dota series with sci-fi and MOBA elements.
-Further details were reported from the same data miner in 2023, who described it as "a sci-fi-oriented third-person 'MOBA-lite' that looks like Overwatch mixed with [Team Fortress 2] mixed with Dota 2".
-He added that there was an external playtest of the game during the same period.
+References to its internal code name Citadel were discovered in the code for Dota 2 in 2019, and it was speculated at the time to be an entry in the Half-Life series due to sharing its name with the final area of Half-Life 2.
+In October 2022, Valve registered a trademark for Neon Prime; video game journalists suggested that it could be a new video game from the developer.

+Duncan Drummond, co-creator and designer of Risk of Rain 2 (2019), is a gameplay designer on Deadlock, and its movement systems and design choices have been noted as similar to the Risk of Rain sequel.
+Dota 2 director IceFrog has contributed, and was speculated by a data miner to also be Deadlocks lead.
+Further details were reported from the same data miner in 2023, who speculated that it was an installment in the Dota series and "a sci-fi-oriented third-person 'MOBA-lite' that looks like Overwatch mixed with Team Fortress 2 mixed with Dota 2".
+He added that there was an external playtest during the same period.
 In August 2024, an anonymous Valve developer shared early footage of Deadlock.

 Deadlock was leaked to the public in May 2024 by playtesters, revealing that Neon Prime was its previous name and that it evolved from a sci-fi oriented to a fantasy/steampunk art style.
-Gameplay details were also leaked, suggesting it as a third-person shooter taking place in a "modern steampunk European city".
+Gameplay details were leaked, suggesting it to be a third-person shooter taking place in a "modern steampunk European city".
 A data miner revealed that there were hundreds of playtesters by this point.
 In late May, Valve trademarked Deadlock.
-Valve published the Steam page for the game in August 2024, with it being invite-only.
-Its description read that it was in early development "with lots of temporary art and experimental gameplay", while the page also featured a teaser image and a short trailer.
-Upon its publishment, developers removed the non-disclosure agreement (NDA) dialog box.
-Before the publishment of its Store page, Deadlock had a concurrent player count of 20,000.
+Valve published the Steam page for the game in August 2024, with access to the game itself being invite-only.
+Its description read that it was in early development "with lots of temporary art and experimental gameplay", and the page featured a teaser image and a short trailer.
+Upon publishing the Steam page, developers removed the non-disclosure agreement (NDA) dialog box.
+Valve created a Discord server where it publishes updates and news.
+Before its Steam page was published, Deadlock had a concurrent player count of 20,000.
 By September 2024, it reached a peak concurrent player count of more than 170,000.
+Initially, there were 20 characters available to play, this has since increased to 38.
+(Note: In January 2025, it was reported that Deadlock had 26 characters.
+In an August 2025 update, Valve added six more characters, increasing the number of characters to 32.
+In a January 2026 update, six more characters were introduced.)
+In May 2025, it was reported that there was a second, more exclusive private playtest, as a streamer accidentally leaked then-upcoming heroes during a livestream.
+As of May 2026, Deadlock is available only on PC and is in beta stage of development.